ankitdakshh/RebuyTest/README.md

 DEMO URL : https://app.screencastify.com/manage/videos/8EcvgtFOlISImznN231l

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ```
 ## Table of Contents

+- wihtout login, only as visitor can look the website and it details but cannot interact.

+- once logggged it, can make voting, add to cart and can logout on need and become a visitor.

 - Display a list of offers with details including highlights, price, and stock status.